sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## S3 Standard : General Purpose
 - 99.99% Availability
 - Used for **frequently accessed data**
+- Stores data in a **min 3 AZs**
 - Low latency and high throughput
-- Sustain 2 concurrent facility failures
+- Data is stored in **at least 3 facilities**; multiple copies reside across locations
-- Use CasesL Big Data Analytics, Mobile & Gaming Applications, Content Distribution..
+- Use Cases: Big Data Analytics, Mobile & Gaming Applications, Content Distribution..

 ## S3 Storage Classes : Infrequent Access
 - For data that is less frequently accessed, but **required rapid access when needed**
 - Lower cost than S3 standard

-### Amazon S3 Standard-Infrequent Access (S3 Standard-IA)
+### Amazon S3 Standard-Infrequent Access **(S3 Standard-IA)**
+- Ideal for infrequently accessed data
+- Level of Availability: Similar to S3 Standard but has a lower storage price and higher retrieval price
 - 99.9% Availability
+- Stores data in a **min 3 AZs**
-- Use cases; Disaster Recovery, backups
+- Use cases; Disaster Recovery, backups, long-term storage

-### Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)
+### Amazon S3 One Zone-Infrequent Access **(S3 One Zone-IA)**
-- High durability (99.999999999%) in a single AZ; *data lost when AZ is destroyed*
+- High durability (99.999999999%) in a **single AZ**; *data lost when AZ is destroyed*
+- Has a lower storage price than S3 Standard-IA
 - 99.5% Availability
-- Use Cases: Storing secondary backup copies of on-premise data, or data you can recreate
+- Use Cases: Storing secondary backup copies of on-premise data, or data you can recreate; easily reproduce your data, save costs on storage

+## S3 Intelligent - Tiering
+- Ideal for data with known or unknown access patterns
+- Small monthly monitoring and auto-tiering fee per object
+- Moves objects automatically between Access Tiers based on usage
+- There are no retrieval charges in S3 Intelligent-Tiering
+- Amazon S3 monitors objects’ access patterns.
+If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, S3 Standard-IA.

+- If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, S3 Standard.

 ## Amazon S3 Glacier Storage Classes
 - *Low-cost* object storage meant for **archiving/backup**
+- Able to retrieve objects within a **few minutes to hours**
+- Use Cases: Retain data for several years for auditing
 - Pricing: price for storage + object retrieval cost

+## Amazon S3 Glacier Deep Archive** – *for long term storage*:
+- Lowest-cost object storage class ideal for archiving
+- Able to retrieve objects within; Standard (12 hours), Bulk (48 hours)
+- **Minimum storage** duration of **180 days**

 ### Amazon S3 Glacier Instant Retrieval
 - Millisecond retrieval, great for data accessed *once a quarter*